 We live in dark and anxious times.
-Fears for our health, for our loved ones, for our prosperity, for our mental wellbeing are all prevalent in our hearts and minds this Christmas.
-We are not alone in this - such fears are widespread across our world - but they are none the less real for that.
+Fears for health, for loved ones, for prosperity, for mental wellbeing are all prevalent in hearts and minds this Christmas.
+We are not alone in this - such worries are widespread across our world - but they are none the less real for that.